 FAQ's

 They did OK but not great.
-I found the soil in the pails dried quickly, and I was watering twice a day.
-I will buy more campfire rings and plant the next tomato crop there.
+I found the soil in the pails dried quickly and I was watering twice a day.
+I will be buying more campfire rings and planting the next tomato crop in there.

 I did look at that.
-It felt like a lot of work, and then I wasn't sure how neat they would stay, especially since I would need at least two rows for the height.
+It just felt like a lot of work and then I wasn't sure how neat they would stay.
+Especially since I would need at least 2 rows for the height.

 I used tree grinding.
-Also, branches had fallen in my yard (careful not to use walnut branches).
-I also used some fall leaves that had accumulated in one spot in my yard.
+Also branches that had fallen in my yard (careful to not use any walnut branches).
+I also used some fall leaves that had accumulated in one spot of my yard.

 Watch for sales!
 Soil is so expensive now.
 I'm noticing

-Costco has reasonable prices when they have soil.
+Costco has good prices when they have soil.
 Hardware stores have sales.
 Watch prices and stock up!

 Print the image below to your Pinterest account.